Skip to main content

 Please have a look below for more discussion on property management fees.

 Book distributions to your owners using the 'Owner Distribution' transaction type, selecting the appropriate owner equity account you created above.
-If you send individual distributions for each property, set the Transaction Scope to 'Property/Unit.'
+If you send individual distributions for each property, set the transaction scope to 'Property/Unit.'

-If you send a single aggregated distribution per owner, set the Transaction Scope to 'Sub-portfolio' and select the appropriate owner's sub-portfolio.
+If you send a single aggregated distribution per owner, set the transaction scope to 'Sub-portfolio' and select the appropriate owner's sub-portfolio.
 As above, select the appropriate owner equity account as the 'Distributed To' account.

-Book transactions for your property management company by setting the Transaction Scope to 'Sub-portfolio' and selecting the appropriate sub-portfolio.
+Book transactions for your property management company by setting the transaction scope to 'Sub-portfolio' and selecting the appropriate sub-portfolio.
 If desired, this allows you to populate a Net Income/ P&L for your property management business.

 Property management company revenues are typically the management fees you charge property owners (see more below).
 Property management company expenses are the costs you incur in operating your property management business, such as office supplies or advertising.